 This is configured by jacorb.poa.requestanalyserprocessor.
-Two default implementations are available which are described below.
+Two built-in implementations are available which are described below.
 Note that this property does NOT now have a default value as both this or the checkRequestIDs may be used with the AnalyserPlugin.